n3wt0n/AzureWebAppSSLManager/README.md

 Azure WebApp SSL Manager is an Azure Function that manages SSL certificates for Azure Web App hosted applications.

 Main Tasks perfomed:
-- Order SSL certificates from Let's Encrypt free CA
+- Order/Renewal of SSL certificates from Let's Encrypt free CA
-- Validates the order using Azure DNS TXT record
+- Validation of the order using Azure DNS TXT record
-- Download the certificates and save them on Azure Blob Storage
+- Download of the certificates and save them on Azure Blob Storage
-- Install the certificates on Azure App Service Web App
+- Installation of the certificates on Azure App Service Web App
-- Associate the certificates to the hostname bindings
+- Association of the certificates to the WebApp hostname bindings

 ## Dependencies
 This project depends on few other project: